2017-2018 Toyota 4Runner Intake (TRD or K&N)

 2017-2018 Toyota 4Runner Intake – TRD or K&N Cold Air Intake (CAI)

-We recently had a question on a previous post (TRD Cold Air Intake), specifically about the 2017 and whether or not TRD makes a cold air intake for this model yet.
-Also, after we did a full install on the TRD intake, we got quite a bit of interest in this for the 2017.
-So, does TRD make an Intake for the 2017-2018 4Runner?
-The short answer is, Not Yet.
+We recently had a question about a previous post, specifically about the 2017 and whether or not TRD makes a cold air intake for this model yet.
+Also, after we did a full install, we got quite a bit of interest in this for 2017.

 TRD does not make a 2017-2018 Cold Air Intake.
 I called our local service center the other day to ask for sure and talked to a few people.
 One guy gave me the short answer, NO. Then I called again and asked for someone who is a little more knowledgeable about TRD parts and upcoming releases of TRD parts.

-What he told me was that for now, they do not have TRD Intake for the 2017 or 2018 4Runner.
-We are pushing into winter of 2017, the 2018 4Runner was just released (with a new color by the way – Calvary Blue), and the 2019 4Runner is in our distant future.
-So, with all of this being said, the service rep at the Toyota Service center mentioned that it will be likely they will not release a TRD intake for the 2017-2018 4Runner unless they come out with the same engine layout on the 2019 4Runner.
+What he told me was that for now, they do not have TRD Intake for the 2017 or 2018.
+We are pushing into winter of 2017, and 2018 was just released (with a new color by the way – Calvary Blue), and the 2019 is in our distant future.
+So, with all of this being said, the service rep at the Toyota Service center mentioned that it will be likely they will not release a TRD intake for the 2017-2018 models unless they come out with the same engine layout on the 2019.

 If Toyota keeps everything in the same place, the service rep said they are “likely” to introduce a TRD intake for these three years.
-On the 2017-2018 4Runner, Toyota moved the Air Pump, which makes installing the TRD Intake compatible with all other 5th Gen models, impossible.
+On the 2017-2018, Toyota moved the Air Pump, which makes installing the TRD Intake compatible with all other 5th Gen models, impossible.

-Here is a comment from another post on the 2017 engine layout change:
+Here is a comment from another post on the 2017 engine:

 This intake might be your only option for an intake at the moment.
 And, it’s a pretty good option!
 But, the TRD Intake will still fit, you just need to re-arrange some wires.
-We were provided with a few shots of someone who has a TRD intake installed on a 2017 4Runner and this is the same layout as a 2018 4Runner.
+We were provided with a few shots of someone who has a TRD intake installed on a 2017 and this is the same layout as a 2018.
 So yes, it is possible.

 Back to the K&N Intake